franciscomsilva/ftb-revelation-docker-container/README.md

 ## Instalation
 * Install docker and docker-compose
-* Change the volume map to your host's server location path
+* Change the volume map in `docker-compose.yml` to your host's server location path (default is `/home/user/ftbserver/data`)
 * `cd server-folder && docker-compose up -d`

+## Execute server commands
+* Connect with the container by running `docker attach ftbserver`
+* Write `/help` to get a list of the available commands
+* To exit the command line press CTRL+P + CTRL+Q